pandemic tales from the dark side of dystopia

 “It’s supposed to…” A parade of silent hollow-eyed faces staring from the windows of a beat rusty yellow school bus rumbled by, drowning out his last words.
 Matty dropped a pile of logs heavy enough to make dust swirl.
 “Here’s more wood.”

 Elaine went back to stoking the fire.
 “Okay then maybe glamping would be better for tomorrow.
 At least there would be a real bathroom instead of this rickety human litter box.”
-She nodded toward a three-sided outhouse, made of recycled wood and sticks that looked more like the leaning tower of poo than a place you’d go to relive yourself.
+She nodded toward a three-sided outhouse, made of recycled wood and sticks that looked more like a shitbox about to go up in flames than a place you’d go to relive yourself.

 “If that’s what you wanna talk about…” He turned and walked back over to the tent, began shoving rods through the slits with more force than needed.